-GENERAL EDUCATION courses must be completed with a grade of C- or better, or Pass.
+General Education courses must be completed with a grade of C- or better, or Pass.

-Writing (4 credits)
+Writing (4 credits):

-Math (4 credits)
+Math (4 credits):

 Program Core Courses

-CORE courses must be completed with a letter grade of C or better.
+Program Core courses must be completed with a letter grade of C or better.
 P/NP is not accepted.

-Journeyman card from Oregon BOLI (22 credits)
+Journey Level Card from Oregon BOLI (22 credits)